vmware/vic/doc/design/docker-rename.md

 The benefit of (a) is that it provides a single path for handling `reload` triggered from in-guest and out-of-guest, while the call path of (b) is simpler.
 We pick (a) in our implementation.

-In addition, for existing container that are not , `reload` won't work.

 ## Testing and Acceptance Criteria